Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Geometry/Project/readme.md

 ## How to use the sample

 Tap anywhere on the map.
-A callout will display the clicked location's coordinate in the original (basemap's) spatial reference and in the projected spatial reference.
+A callout will display the tapped location's coordinate in the original (basemap's) spatial reference and in the projected spatial reference.

 ## How it works